InTempo Request a Demo

 How Does Accounting Work in a Rental ERP?

 With receivables, cash receipts are posted in the same system used for billing, so you don’t have to look in different places to see when an invoice was paid.
 If you post a customer payment and that customer wants a copy of their statement, you don’t have to wait for another process to run to find out what they owe you, since balances are live.
-Other common features:
+Your Accounts Receivable team can also:

 As an example, with an ERP, if a customer wants to know what they have on rent and what their outstanding invoices are, that information can be supplied instantaneously — there’s no waiting for multiple systems to update.

 In a true ERP, accounts payable is tied to purchase order receipts.
 You can see what POs have been received but for which AP has not yet been paid.
 In a single system, you can see what the check number was and when the check cleared for a specific PO.
 Your vendor order information and payment history is all in one place.
-Other common features:
+Your Accounts Payable team can also:

-With an ERP, as soon as a transaction occurs, it’s posted to the ledger.
+With an ERP system, as soon as a transaction occurs, it’s posted to the general ledger.
 There’s no waiting until the night or the end of the month for your data to refresh.
 You can drill down from the GL inquiry to look at the customer or vendor invoice that generated each transaction, one of the many benefits of having all of your data in one place.
-Common features:
+You can also:

 Related Resources